Battle of Káty: Prelude

 After these smaller victories against Perczel's attacks, Jelačić decided to go on the offensive, so he ordered to his troops to advance from the Titel plateau to Bácska.
 On 6 July Perczel received the report that Jelačić's troops occupied Káty, Kovilszentiván, Gyurgyevó and Zsablya, and ordered immediately to his troops, stationed at Újvidék, to march there in three columns.
 The Hungarian troops started their march in the night from 6 to 7 July.
 The first column, led by Colonel László Gál, marched on the Újvidék-Káty road, the brigade led by Perczel himself went towards the Káty woods, with the cavalry brigade designed to be the reserve, while the brigade led by Major Antal Czintula marched from Csúrog to Zsablya, hoping to attack Jelačić's right wing and rearguard.
 The Ban of Croatia placed the Grammont infantry brigade in Káty, and the Ottinger cavalry division in the Káty forest.

-In the battle, Perczel could count on 29 1/2 (+ ?) infantry companies, 436 (+ ?) horses, and 24 cannons.
-This means 5372 (+ ?) soldiers.
+In the battle, Perczel could count on 29 1/2 (+ ?) infantry companies, 618 (+ ?) horses, and 24 cannons.
+This means 5,372 (+ ?) soldiers.
 Did not participate directly 26 infantry companies 456 (+ ?) horses, and 6 cannons.
-This means 2926 (+ ?) soldiers.
+This means 2,926 (+ ?) soldiers.
+A significant part of Perczel's troops were composed of weak volunteer and national guard troops on foot and on horseback.

-Only about half of Jelačić's army corps was present on the battlefield on 7 June 1849: 26 infantry companies, 12 (+ ?) horses, as well as 12 cannons.
-This means 3850 soldiers.
-Did not participate 30 infantry companies, 2 cavalry companies, 359 horses, and 6 cannons.
+Only about half of Jelačić's army corps, mostly the cavalry, was present on the battlefield on 7 June 1849: ? infantry companies, 26 cavalry companies, as well as 12 cannons.
+This means 3,958 soldiers and 3,850 horses.
+Did not participate 30 infantry companies, 2 cavalry companies (359 horses), and 6 cannons.
 This means 4196 soldiers.